-Browse the sections below to find out about copyright and how it affects members of our academic community.
+Learn about copyright and how it affects members of our academic community.

 The information presented on these pages is intended as advice for staff and students of the University of Otago and is not a substitute for the advice of a qualified legal professional.

-What is fair dealing with copyright material?
+Fair dealing with copyright material

 Fair dealing is a key concept in copyright law.
 It allows any person to use copyrighted material in certain ways where you would otherwise have to seek the permission of the copyright holder.

-'Educational Purposes' and copyright
+'Educational purposes' and copyright

 Beyond copying that might be allowed as fair dealing, in New Zealand there are special provisions for educational copying.